The Emmanuel Center

-More details to follow regarding the assembly and delivery plans for this year.
-Questions should be directed to the Parish office: email@example.com.
+Questions about this ministry should be directed to the Parish office: firstname.lastname@example.org.

 In early December, St Philip Episcopal Church has the pleasure to host a Christmas part for the children of the Emmanuel Center.
 We hope to adopt several children for Christmas.
 For those who may not be able to adopt a child, you have the ability to make a donation to collectively support one or more children.
 If you are not sure what to buy, but want to support, We would be happy to be your personal shopper- you just need to let us know!
 Details on the children such as gender, age, sizes, needs, and wants will be available by early December.